maxkofler/sondbus-spec/04-Transport-Layer.md

 # Sondbus transport layer

+This document describes the transport layer of the sondbus suite of protocols.
+It is responsible for the reliable exchange of commands over a network layer.

+# 1 - Overview

 The sondbus transport layer is essentially a framework for reliably reading from and writing to memory of a remote device over a protocol.
 This allows for a nice compromise of flexibility of the protocol and minimalism in its implementation.
 The aspect of minimalism is especially important in the context of embedded systems, as devices on the network do only need to implement a few basic commands to fully participate in the network without hindering other "bigger" devices ability to communicate in a flexible manner.